 So, if you’re going to have a drink, the safest bet is to not drive at all.

 These distractions can lead to mistakes or accidents, so, if you’re aiming to improve your driving in 2022, then tackling them is a good starting point.

 If you find yourself losing focus because of the kids, then work out ways to keep them entertained in advance of the journey, whether that’s bringing something to eat or even a book to read.

 Similarly, if you tend to get distracted by conversations with your passengers, let them know this before you get in the car to reduce the chances of those chats stealing your focus.

 4. Watch your speed

 Exceeding the speed limit is an all too frequent habit for plenty of motorists.
-Government stats show that almost half (46%) of drivers exceeded the speed limit on motorways last year.
-This is even worse on 30mph roads, where 52% of drivers went too fast.
+Government stats show that more than half (53%) of drivers exceeded the speed limit on motorways in 2020.
+This is even worse on 30mph roads, where 56% of drivers went too fast.